intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 Upon hearing a scale, most non-musicians recognize an obvious building block for creating music, even though they cannot articulate why.
 In my opinion, the simplest definition of music is "organized sound", and a scale represents an easily understood arrangement of pitches.

-This definition also provides a great launching point for discussing pitch collections and scales.
+This definition also provides a launching point for discussing pitch collections and scales.
 If we accept that music is "organized sound", then the method used to organize it will define any *style* of composition.
 For this course, we will be studying *tonal* music, because *tonal* describes the organizational method of this music.

 Tonal music is organized around a central tone called the *tonic*.

-Once we have chosen a central pitch around which we build a tonality, every pitch in the tonality can be summarized by its relationship to that pitch.
-It is these intervallic relationships that create pitch collections, and if that pitch collection has certain properties, it can be further categorized.
+Once we have chosen a central pitch around which we build a tonality, every pitch in the tonality is defined by its relationship to that pitch.
+It is these intervallic relationships that create pitch collections, and we can further categorize them by studying their commonalities and differences.

+## Diatonic music

 For the majority of this course, we will be discussing *diatonic* music which is a subset of tonal music.
 The term *diatonic* can have a variety of meanings depending on context, but for this course, we will be using this term to refer to music that:
 - is built around a tonic